requirejs/requirejs/docs/api.md

 **priority**: An array of module/file names to load immediately, before tracing down any other dependencies.
 This allows you to set up a small set of files that are downloaded in parallel that contain most of the modules and their dependencies already built in.
 More information is in the [Optimization FAQ, Priority Downloads](faq-optimization#priority).

+*** urlArgs**: Extra querystring arguments appended to URLs that RequireJS uses to fetch resources.
+Most useful to cache bust when the browser or server is not configured correctly.
+Example cache bust setting for urlArgs:

+    urlArgs: "bust=" +  (new Date()).getTime()

+During development it can be useful to use this, however **be sure** to remove it before deploying your code.

 # <a name="pageload">Page Load Event Support</a>

 require.js also has a method for notifying your code when the page has loaded. require.js uses the DOMContentLoaded event for browsers that support it, or window onload for browsers that do not.